apache/incubator-graphar/docs/user-guide/spark-lib.rst

 - Transforming GAR data between different adjList types (e.g., from COO to CSR).
 - Modifying existing GAR data (e.g., adding new vertices/edges).

+For more information on its usage, please refer to the `applications <../applications/spark.html>`_.

 Get GraphAr Spark Library
 ------------------------------